©2018, ckwallace at ckwallace.com

 All sorts of things are like this.
 Watch any teenager who has mastered a video game at a high level.
 They get into a zone and if there wasn’t a clock on the screen and levels, they’d make time stand still.
 Look at their eyes, and they never leave the monitor.
 A friend of mine use to fly fish with such concentration that rather than go ashore to take a piss, he’d let it go in his neoprene waders and rinse them out later.

 Neither of these extremes will kill you.
-Some of the other ways we narrow focus can and will.
+Some of the other ways we narrow thinking can and will.
 Yesterday I came home from a rather challenging week.
-Though I’m grateful to find myself alive every morning I get to wake up, I’m no more inured to the pain of life than anyone else.
+Though I’m grateful to find myself alive every morning, I’m no more inured to the pain of life than anyone else.

 Rather than go blow my mind with dope or booze, I instead sought ways to just calm myself and heal.
 Oh, I know there’s still pot kicking around here somewhere.
 And the beer store is a few blocks away.
 Heck, I could swallow a few Percocet, bumping up my occasional quarter tablet dosage to two or three full tabs and I’d be nodding in no time.